 Buy Now →FAQ

-A Winter Aperol Spritz, with its balance of bittersweet and effervescent notes, pairs beautifully with a variety of foods, such as charcuterie boards, like my Christmas Tree Board or Wreath Board.
+Since a traditional Aperol Spritz is the perfect aperitif to serve with appetizers, this winter version pairs beautifully with charcuterie boards, like my Christmas Tree Board or Wreath Board.

-Seafood appetizers like my Spicy Cranberry Shrimp are an excellent pairing as well.
-And, my Whipped Goat Cheese Crostini or Tomato and Pesto Whipped Feta Bruschetta are a couple of other great accompaniments.
+Also, seafood appetizers like my Spicy Cranberry Shrimp are an excellent pairing as well.
+My Whipped Goat Cheese Crostini or Tomato and Pesto Whipped Feta Bruschetta are a couple of other great accompaniments.

 A dry or brut Prosecco is typically recommended because its dryness offsets the sweetness of this winter spritz, maintaining a balanced taste.